Essay from Christopher Bernard

 He was inevitable.
 The innocents who believed either in the fundamental goodness of humanity, or in the power of our institutions to undermine humanity’s drive to evil – its selfishness, greed, hunger for power, arrogance, deceitfulness – did not just fail to defend us from him.
 They helped create him.
 And then made it almost impossible to defend against him.
 You see, he had rights, and these rights were guaranteed.
 And his rights superseded our rights to be protected.
 That is the way it is with rights: the agent has more than the patient.
 When the elephant has the same rights as the mice, it is not the elephant that is crushed.

 And this is the way with liberalism.
-And, with capitalism, which is the economic driver of liberalism, this is the way with America and its “exceptionalism.”
+And, with capitalism, which is the economic driver of liberalism; this is the way with America and its “exceptionalism.”
 This is our way, the American way.
 We have avoided, or conquered, the worst effects of our way of life for a very long time.
-But we will not always succeed.
+Until now.

 Yet who doesn’t love liberalism, especially when it is applied to them?
 The very word is steeped in generosity, in magnanimity and loving kindness.
 I love the freedom it accords me to do whatever I wish whenever I wish.
 I love the feeling of lightness and air it surrounds me with, like a bath.
 I love the fact it gives the same freedom to everyone I know and care for, even though they sometimes use it in a way that (usually inadvertently) does me some harm.
 And even for people I do not particularly like or love: I hate the idea of them, or of anyone, confined, oppressed, suffering, for any reason at all.
 In fact, if I had my way, Dante’s Inferno would be empty.
 Indeed, if I had my way, life on earth would be a paradise.